Sakura and Snow

 To love a Dragon of Earth....

 Absently Subaru swung his bag to the side, to give himself a better view of where his feet were landing.
-He began to take the next step, and then between one footfall and the next--
+He began to take the next step, and between one footfall and the next--

 --the wind--

 Closing his eyes, he bowed his head against that grief and guilt.
 He pulled Kamui's tense form against himself, enfolding the other Dragon in a deliberate embrace.
-"Kamui," he whispered into the startled boy's ear, trying to offer along with that unusual physical closeness the feelings of his love and his longing to see Kamui unhurt.
+"Kamui," he whispered into the startled boy's ear, trying to offer along with that unusual physical closeness the truth of his love and his longing to see Kamui unhurt.

 "Shirou-san.
 Are you ready to go?"

 Sunlight poured in through the huge window, making a near-silhouette of the Dragon of Heaven.
 He turned to look at Subaru, his hands knotted in a waterfall of brocade curtain and the halo of pale golden rays that surrounded him obscuring his face.
 It had taken a while to find him here, in this distant room of the Imonoyama mansion; having found him, Subaru waited patiently for a response.
-A little more delay would make no difference, after all.
+A little more delay would make no difference.

 "Why're you calling me that?"
 Kamui demanded, his voice curt and defensive.
-"You never did before."
-Subaru's eyes flicked away from the teenager and he glanced down at the floor, perplexed.
-He wasn't quite sure what it was that he'd done wrong.
+"You never used to."
+Subaru's eyes flicked away from the teenager; he glanced down at the floor instead, perplexed.
+He wasn't quite sure what he'd done wrong.
 His dealings with other people had grown more awkward over the years: it was a blindness that he was used to, and that he generally didn't care about.
-Nevertheless, he made the effort to excuse himself this time, and as he did fumbled after why the Dragon of Heaven might be "angry"...and why it would matter that Kamui was.
+Nevertheless, he made the effort to excuse himself, and as he did he fumbled after why Kamui might be angry, and why it would matter to him if Kamui was.

 That was other side of naming and being named.
 To have one's name called in a special way, and by a special person....